Skip to main content

 Growth and Repair Signals

-The majority of your daily (GH) secretion occurs during the deep, slow-wave stages of sleep.
+The majority of your daily growth hormone (GH) secretion occurs during the deep, slow-wave stages of sleep.
 This hormone is vital for cellular repair, muscle growth, and maintaining healthy body composition.
 When sleep is curtailed, you are robbed of this critical window for GH release.

 The result is a blunted release of growth hormone, which can impair recovery from exercise, accelerate the loss of muscle mass, and shift body composition towards increased fat storage.
 Some studies have noted an increase in overall GH levels during sleep deprivation, which may seem contradictory.